Chung-Research-Group/AIM/docs-builder/source/IsoFit.rst

   RMSE = \sqrt{\frac{SSE}{N-M}}

 If the user chooses the **Auto** mode, **IsoFit** reports the best isotherm model with the lowest RMSE values.
-If two or more models have same value of SSE, then IsoFit will choose the model with a smaller number of parameters because of lower value of RMSE.
+If two or more models have the same value of SSE, then IsoFit will choose the model with a smaller number of parameters because of lower value of RMSE.

-IsoFit also reports coefficient of determination, :math:`r^{2}`, value defined as:
+**IsoFit** also reports coefficient of determination, :math:`r^{2}`, value defined as:

 .. math::
   r^{2} = 1 - \frac{SSE}{\sum (q_{i,exp} - \overline{q_{i,exp}})}